tassinarilucas08/Java/aula002/README.md

 Here in this folder we have slightly more complex aplicattions

-To acess the code, click on the "src" folder and go to the code you want to access
+To access the code, click on the "src" folder and go to the code you want to access

 -SystemTime - Display a two different codes, one shows the date, time, and others informations of system, every together and a code shows only the time more organized - SystemTime.java

+-SystemLanguage - Display a code to access the language acronym and its name.
+Then, display the country acronym and its name - SystemLanguage.java

+-SystemResolution - Display a code to show the screen size - SystemRevolution.java